 Storytelling and acting…it’s my comfortable place.

-I am currently spending my evenings rehearsing a gripping and relevant script with a literate and incisive director and a cast whose passion humbles me.
+It was Athens West Theatre’s production of The Christians by Lucas Hnath and I was spending my evenings rehearsing a gripping and relevant script with a literate and incisive director and a cast whose passion humbled me.

 It’s a real good time.

-What enhances the rehearsal process are the spaces in which we are rehearsing.
+What enhanced the rehearsal process were the spaces in which we rehearsed.

-We rehearse in various rooms at a private school in Lexington.
-One night we may be in the school’s cafeteria, the next in the school’s music room, the next in the school’s theatre office.
-The spaces are warm and clean and neat.
-Everything works.
-Everything points to civility and creativity.
-Their hygienic competency inspires us to leave the spaces as pristine as we find them.
-That’s their message to us; “Work.
+We rehearsed in various rooms at a private school in Lexington.
+One night we would be in the school’s cafeteria, the next in the school’s music room, the next in the school’s theatre office.
+The spaces were warm and clean and neat.
+Everything worked.
+Everything pointed to civility and creativity.
+Their hygienic competency inspired us to leave the spaces as pristine as we found them.
+That was their message to us; “Work.
 Create.
 Dream.
 Respect those that follow.”

-I have worked in rehearsal spaces (and theatres themselves) where we tried to create an Antarctic setting in the basement of a downtown building that was thermostat-challenged in January (I assure you imagining the cold was no problem at all), where we rehearsed Sam Shepard and Sherlock Holmes in a building that shook with every passing car and the dust hovered in the air looking for a parking spot in our lungs, where water fountains spewed burnt-siena-tinged fluids, where traffic saluted our presence with their horns, where rain and heat and barking dogs (sometimes simultaneously) ruled.
+I have worked in rehearsal spaces (and theatres themselves) that were far from pristine.
+In one space we tried to create an Antarctic setting in the basement of a downtown building that was thermostat-challenged in January (I assure you imagining the cold was no problem at all).
+In another, we rehearsed Sam Shepard and Sherlock Holmes in a building that shook with every passing car and the dust hovered in the air looking for a parking spot in our lungs.
+Another space nourished our creative efforts with water fountains that spewed burnt-siena-tinged fluids.
+Other spaces saluted our presence with deliberate car horns.
+Shakespeare was challenged by rain and heat and barking dogs (sometimes simultaneously).

-I’m here to tell you our storytelling efforts were not improved in these environments.
+Our storytelling efforts were not improved in these broken environments.

 It reminds me of a Christmas I witnessed where a six-year-old boy received a bonanza of presents.
 Every complicated gizmo advertised on TV that holiday season was unwrapped Christmas morning.
-He was thrilled and overwhelmed…for a day.
-By the next day, every toy and gizmo’s charms had faded.
+He was delighted and overwhelmed…for a day.
+By the next day, the charms of every toy and gizmo had faded.
 The six-year-old with six-year-old motor skills had compromised every item in some way.
-He sat in his play space pitifully surrounded by things that did not work.
-They were all broken…in some way……by him.
+He sat in his play space pitifully surrounded by things that did not work as they should.
+They were all broken…in some way.

 Surrounded by broken things.